pedromiglou/MRSI_Thesis_Action_Anticipation/README.md

-# MRSI Thesis - Robot Action Anticipation for Collaborative Assembly Tasks
+# Recognition of Human Grasping Patterns for Intention Prediction in Collaborative Tasks

 MRSI Thesis Repository